Holiday gifts curated to bring hearts together wherever they are

 - Do you have a particular relationship with the merchants behind your gift?
 Or does the gift include one of your own favorite things?
 If so, share your enthusiasm!

 Customers naturally gravitate to gifts that embody an experience.
 Sunday Morning Pancakes, for example.
-The individual items are delicious, but by putting them together they’re really creating something more powerful: the hope that the gift recipient will enjoy the paper and the companionship of family and the well-earned leisurely atmosphere of a day filled with nothing but possibility.
+The individual items are delicious, but by putting them together they’re really creating something more powerful: the hope that the gift recipient will enjoy the paper, the companionship of loved ones, and the well-earned leisurely atmosphere of a day filled with nothing but possibility.
 Or a nap.

-- Give your gift in an unusual container – a lovely glass jar, an old cigar box, a vintage birdcage…if the contents fit and the container is easy to send or carry, try it out.
+- Give your gift in an unusual container – a lovely glass jar, an old cigar box, a vintage birdcage…if the contents fit and the container is easy to send or carry, try it out this holiday season.
 If it’s something your recipient can reuse, even better.